Shikaga/story/index.md

 And she was going out to meet a boy.
 Oh well, Emlyn thought, the die is cast, best to just hope that the odds are in your favour, and she headed to the docks to meet Robert.

+10.
+---
+Insert some side plot here, I am really tired of spending so much time with Emlyn

+11.
+---
+Emlyn spotted Robert leaning on the Harbour Wall where they had left each other the day before.
+He was reading a book one handed, in what he no doubt thought was a cool pose.
+His eyes were on his book, but he didn’t seem to absorbed in it, his eyes kept leaving the pages and scanning the market.

+If there was one thing that Emlyn believed in, it was getting even.
+And there was no way that she was going to let Robert get away with making her jump ten foot in the air.

+Of course, getting the jump on him would be difficult, the way he was leaning on the wall would make it difficult to sneak up on him.
+Of course, that would be a problem if she wasn’t a trained spy.
+This was her specialty

+The first tactic a spy had, was misdirection.
+Everyone looks one way, you go the other.
+A distraction then Emlyn thought looking around.
+What I need is a commotion, perhaps someone shouting.
+That will get Robert to look in that direction and I can surprise him from the other.

+But how?
+If she had been on a job, it wouldn’t be hard.
+Just tap Meranis, and snap one of the supports of a nearby stall.
+Next time anyone put any pressure on it, it would collapse making a thunderous noise.

+But that seemed a little much for a harmless prank, and Orin would most certainly have disapproved.
+A spy should be able to get by on their wits, not their strength.
+No other spies would have that option.

+What would Orin do?
+Hmmm, plan b.

 Notes

 ---

-<Great sentences, need to go elsewhere>Those who drink the power of Meranis gain strength and speed.
+Those who drink the power of Meranis gain strength and speed.
 It's said that Meran himself, with the planet at its zenith, lifted a fully manned warship out of the Strait of Kormon and hurled it ten miles.
 While such a story seems unlikely, there is no doubt that the ruined carcass of a centuries old iron ship still lies in the desert an hours ride from Kormon city.

 Emlyn had never thrown a ship, but she had lived most of her life aware of the invisible burn of Meranis on her skin, and its power had saved her life more than once.
 To be away from that shining was to be vulnerable, to be weak.
 Of course, sometimes there was nothing that could be done.
 Once the planet sank below the horizon, only the few who had charged Planet Wells could feel the shine and the power.
-The drinkers of planets further away, Persanis and Orthanis sometimes went mad when their strength disappeared below the horizon, unable to escape the knoweldge that it would not rise again in their lifetimes.<end>
+The drinkers of planets further away, Persanis and Orthanis sometimes went mad when their strength disappeared below the horizon, unable to escape the knoweldge that it would not rise again in their lifetimes.